vtexdocs/dev-portal-content/docs/guides/UI-Customization/vtexjs/vtexjs-for-checkout.md

 This makes it possible to update this section by sending new information, making changes, or removing something.

-Caution: You must send the complete attachment.
+>⚠️ You must send the complete attachment.
 See examples.

 Read the [OrderForm documentation](https://developers.vtex.com/docs/guides/orderform-fields) to learn more about sections.